SitnicV/Windows-Apps/README.md

 - [Quick Screen Recorder](https://github.com/ModuleArt/quick-screen-recorder) : Quick Screen Recorder is a lightweight desktop screen recorder for Windows, built on top of WinForms (C#).
 - [ScreenRec](https://screenrec.com) : From task assignment to bug reporting and internal training, ScreenRec is trusted by 350,000+ users to reduce the need for meetings, cut down on emails and communicate more effectively across locations and time zones.
 - [ScreenToGif](https://www.screentogif.com) : Free screen recorder tool, which lets you record, edit and save as a gif, video or other formats.
+- [Fraps](https://fraps.com/) : Fraps can show your frame rate in games!
+Fraps performs video capture, screen capture and can benchmark your fps!
+- [LICEcap](https://www.cockos.com/licecap/) : LICEcap can capture an area of your desktop and save it directly to .GIF (for viewing in web browsers, etc).
 - 💲 [Camtasia](https://www.techsmith.com/video-editor.html) : Record your screen, edit video clips, add video effects, transitions, and more.
 Get it today for both Windows and Mac!

 ### Video Converters